 “Navigating social media for content marketing can be a little like entering a dark forest without a map,” writes CMI.
 The cover imagery reflects this viewpoint, as do the graphics used throughout the e-book, such as a compass and a backpack.

-It then goes on to explain how a certain company—in this case, music business Pandora—uses LinkedIn for content distribution.
+It then explains how a particular company—in this case, music business Pandora—uses LinkedIn for content distribution.

 It also offers a handy cheat sheet for making a social media content plan—but we’re not going to show it here.
 You’ll have to download the ebook to see it!